 All directors hold office for one-year terms until the election and qualification of their successors.
 Officers are appointed by our Board of Directors and serve at the discretion of our Board of Directors, subject to applicable employment agreements.
-The following table sets forth information regarding our executive officers and the members of Board of Directors.
+The following table sets forth information regarding our executive officers and the members of Board of Directors as of the date of this prospectus.

 Name Age Position(s)

 Prof. Steven Boyages 63 Chairman of the Board

 Harry Simeonidis 52 Chief Executive Officer, President and Director

 Spiro Sakiris 58 Chief Financial Officer

 Dr. George Margelis 59 Director

 Dr. Tom Parmakellis 52 Director

 Prof. Jonathan Sessler 64 Director

 Victoria Gavrilenko 38 Director

 Jonathan S. Hurd 50 Director

 Leon Kempler 68 Director

 Christopher Towers 34 Director

 Lawrence Fisher 82 Director

-56